gregorias/pixelosolver/README.md

   separate thread, but I couldn't find a way to provide wxHaskell's main thread to run the GUI parts of the processing (taking a screenshot and simulating mouse clicks).
 In wxPython this would be possible with wxEvents.

+* On 1920x1080 resolution the program requires less than 1kB of stack, but memory profiling shows that the program uses around 140MB heap space (SYSTEM is the retainer).
+If I run the program without the GUI it uses around 6MB of heap space (exactly the size of the screenshot at 1920x1080 resolution).
+  Unfortunately I can't decouple the OCR thread from wx Main thread, as described above, so the problem stays until it is solved.